2016 Auto Club 400: Television

-The race was sixteenth race Fox Sports covered at the Auto Club Speedway.
-Mike Joy, three-time Auto Club winner Jeff Gordon and Darrell Waltrip had call in the booth for the race.
-Jamie Little, Chris Neville and Matt Yocum handled the pit road duties for the television side.
+Fox Sports covered the race at Auto Club Speedway for the sixteenth time.
+Mike Joy, three-time Auto Club winner Jeff Gordon and Darrell Waltrip called the race from the commentary booth, while Jamie Little, Chris Neville and Matt Yocum handled the pit road duties for the television side.

 Radio

 MRN had the radio call for the race which was also simulcasted on Sirius XM NASCAR Radio.
 Joe Moore, Jeff Striegle and 2001 race winner Rusty Wallace called the race from the booth when the field was racing down the front stretch.
 Dan Hubbard called race from a billboard outside turn 2 when the field was racing through turns 1 and 2.
 Kurt Becker called the race from a billboard outside turn 3 when the field was racing through turns 3 and 4.
 Alex Hayden, Winston Kelley and Steve Post worked pit road for MRN.